 SHERPA versus SHERPA: identical or similar?

-The Board of Appeal was right to hold that the services in question are similar to the goods covered by the earlier trade mark for which there is evidence of genuine use, according to the CJEU.
+The Board of Appeal was right to hold that the services in question are similar to the goods covered by the earlier trade mark for which there is evidence of genuine use, according to the CFI.
 This is because they are complex goods and services that are difficult to distinguish between hardware and software or their application.

-However, the CJEU ruled in favour of the plaintiff in the special case of the subsequent limitation of the goods of Class 9.
+However, the CFI ruled in favour of the plaintiff in the special case of the subsequent limitation of the goods of Class 9.
 Under Article 49(1) of Regulation 2017/1001 (old Article 43(1) of Regulation No 207/2009), an applicant may withdraw his application at any time or restrict the list of goods and services contained in the application.

 And the consideration of such a restriction could lead in individual cases to the fact that goods, which would have been classified before as identical, are to be regarded now only as similar.
 Then, however, Article 8.1(a) no longer applies, but Article 8(1)(b) of Regulation No 207/2009.
 However, in the contested decision, the Board of Appeal did not state its position on the scope and consequences of the limitation for the assessment of the identity or similarity of the goods in Class 9 covered by the opposing marks.